Rekyt/alientraitgaps/README.md

 you need to store the private GIFT API URL as the `GIFT_RESTRICTED_API`.
 If you don’t have access to the private API, you can use the public one which gives very similar results.

+## Acknowledgements

+We’d like to use our space here to acknowledge all contributors of trait observations to these databases, the people who wrote the flora aggregated by GIFT, as well as all the people who contributed aggregating and building these databases.
+Our work wouldn’t be possible without the huge long-term collective effort of the functional trait community where each actor in the chain helped building a trait commons.